BatoolMM/RLadiesDammamSA-website/content/project/_index.md

 ---
-title: A Project Portfolio To Grow
+title: A Specialized Series to Help you Grow
-description: "Give your projects a place to live online."
+description: "We also curate some contents from the other RLadies chapters to help you start your learning journey in R."
 author: "The R Markdown Team @RStudio"
 show_post_thumbnail: true
 show_author_byline: true